• Skip to primary navigation

 Make a cute diy backpack using this free drawstring backpack pattern and tutorial.
 See how to make a drawstring backpack that's easy but made in a professional way - with tweaks, all explained in easy and clear step-by-step photos.
 This backpack even has a zipper cover!

-I made this free backpack pattern work for ALL AppleGreen Cottage readers, no matter what your sewing skills.
+First - I made this free backpack pattern work for everyone - no matter what your sewing skills.
 Yey!
-So this is what you can choose among:
+Second, it has tons of options.
+Choose among:

-• or a flat-bottom drawstring backpack with boxed corners - stands on its own!
+- a flat beginner-friendly option, or sew a flat-bottom drawstring backpack with boxed corners - stands upright!

 Do you like the 'mommy and me' look?
 Well, these two will work great, the small drawstring backpack pattern is great for kids or for you when you don't need a lot to carry.
 And the large one will house a lot.
 Adult size, same features.